p4-team/ctf/2018-06-23-google-ctf/crypto_mitm/README.md

 If we now test other values presented here, for example `long_to_bytes(39382357235489614581723060781553021112529911719440698176882885853963445705823)[::-1]` we get the same shared secret value!

 This means we can send this public key point to both client and server, and shared secret for both channels will be the same.
-We can therefore simple forward nonces and proofs between them, and authenticate.
+We can therefore simply forward nonces and proofs between them, and authenticate.

 The modified handshake for us is:
 ```python